GMoncrieff/python-imspec-course/README.md

 `bash Mambaforge-something-something.sh`

+replace something-something with the actual filename from your download.

+Once installed, you might need to close and reopen your terminal before the `mamba` command becomes available

 ### 2. Clone the course repo
 Copy the content of this repo

 `git clone https://github.com/GMoncrieff/python-imspec-course.git`

+and cd into the folder you just cloned

+`cd python-imspec-course`

 ### 3. Install the python packages we need
 This involves creating the python environment and installing all the packages we need into that environment